Tongdewei

 Tongdewei (同德围 (同德圍, tung4 dak2 wai4)) is located in Tongde Subdistrict, Baiyun District, Guangzhou, Guangdong, China.
 It covers an area of 3.59 square kilometers.
 It is named Tongdewei because it is surrounded by tributaries of the Shijing River and the Pearl River.
-Currently inhabited by 300,000 residents, only Xiwan Road and Xicha Road run through the north and south, which is regarded as a besieged city.
+Inhabited by 300,000 residents, Tongdewei was regarded as a besieged city with only Xiwan Road and Xicha Road (the same road but different sections) running north-south.

-In history, Tongdewei included the five villages of Ezhang, Tianxin, Yuexi, Shangbu, and Hengjiao.
-At the beginning of the 20th century, due to the developed waterway transportation, many merchants from cities and towns around Guangzhou lived here.
-In 1990, the Guangzhou Municipal People's Government planned Tongdewei as a large-scale housing relief area.
+Historically, Tongdewei included the five villages of Ezhang, Tianxin, Yuexi, Shangbu, and Hengjiao.
+At the beginning of the 20th century, the developed waterway transportation attracted many merchants from cities and towns around Guangzhou to live here.
+In 1990, the Guangzhou Municipal People's Government planned Tongdewei as a large-scale affordable housing area.
 In 1996, tens of thousands of households from the old city were resettled here due to the construction of metro and the Inner Ring Road.
 In 1998, a new teacher village was built.
-Public security, medical care, education and other aspects have failed to integrate with the urban area.
-The dilemma was first reported on Guangzhou Television's main program News Day in 2005, and it entered the media coverage again at the end of 2007.
+As Tongdewei's population increased, its security, medical care, education, and other public services failed to meet the growing demands, and the disparities between Tongdewei and the city center widened.
+The dilemma was first reported on Guangzhou Television's main program News Day in 2005, and it entered media coverage again at the end of 2007.